mboyan/scented-candles/README.md

-# scientific-computing
+# Scientific Computing
-Scientific Computing: Restricted-choice course (2024), MSc Compuational Science (UvA/VU)
+This repository contains the code for the assignments of the course Scientific Computing at the University of Amsterdam (2024).